heathergreerklein/heathergreerklein.github.io/_posts/2019-06-02-presentations.md

 Recorded webinars include ["DuraCloud: What's New and What's Next for the Software and the Service"](https://youtu.be/KSICFYf-qYI) and a presentation for the [National Digital Stewardship Alliance Infrastructure Interest Group Information Series](https://youtu.be/JiviyDF7iRo)   (beginning at 3:30).

-## Full Presentation History
+## Past Presentations
 `October 2019`
 Digital Library Federation Conference, Tampa, FL
   - “What doesn’t kill us: The impact of DPN’s downfall on the nodes” (panelist)
 `October 2019`
 Digital Preservation 2019 Conference, Tampa, FL
   - “Designing a Migration Path: Outcomes and Recommendations” (moderator)